manasi-sharma/old_muse/README.md

 ## Scripts

 Scripts in `muse` follow a similar format, here are the basic ones that one might regularly use:
-- `scripts/train.py`: Train a model (used primarily for offline training without environment interaction)
+- `scripts/train.py`: \[legacy\] Train a model (used primarily for offline training without environment interaction)
 - `scripts/goal_train.py`: Train a model with a policy and a goal policy (used primarily when online rollouts are needed to evaluate different checkpoints during training)
 - `scripts/resolve.py`: Resolve the configuration module, and print out the resulting parameters
 - `scripts/tests/load_batches.py`: Load a dataset module and load batches while timing things, as a way to debug dataset loading.
 - `scripts/eval.py`: Evaluate a model and policy in an environment.
-- - `scripts/collect.py`: Evaluate a model and policy in an environment, and also save it to dataset.
+- `scripts/collect.py`: Evaluate a model and policy in an environment, and also save it to dataset.
+- `scripts/interactive_collect.py`: Evaluate a model and policy in an environment, with a pygame window that lets you control which episode to keep, when to reset, etc

 Each of these starts with a similar header:
 ```python